-An outing at the Barbados wildlife reserve has become a must do activity for our family every summer… When I was growing up in Northern Barbados approximately 30 minutes walk from where the wildlife reserve is currently located… Regular sightings of the island’s most popular wild animal… the Barbados Green Monkey was an everyday thing.
+An outing at the Barbados wildlife reserve has become a must-do activity for our family every summer… When I was growing up in Northern Barbados approximately 30 minutes walk from where the wildlife reserve is currently located… Regular sightings of the island’s most popular wild animal… the Barbados Green Monkey are an everyday thing.

-However this fascinating creature has been push further and further into the wooded areas.
+However, this fascinating creature has been pushed further and further into the wooded areas.
 Now you can go months and months before you can have a casual sighting of this playful creature.
 That’s why we decided

-The Barbados Wild Life Reserve is a magnificent natural mahogany forest overlooking the beautiful, rugged East coast of the island.
+The Barbados Wild Life Reserve is a magnificent natural mahogany forest overlooking the island’s beautiful, rugged East coast.
 The reserve is a really unique, wildlife habitat enclosed to provide a free-range sanctuary where a wide cross-section of wildlife roams as if they were in the wild..

 Animals Found At The Barbados Wildlife Reserve